buildjs/bake-js/docs/writing-recipes.rst

 If you are handwriting a recipe, then the first thing to do is to create a file in the ``library/recipes`` folder in your forked repository.
 The name of your file should be simply the name of the library you are creating a recipe for (with no file extension).

+*I would definitely recommend looking at :ref:`scaffolding-recipes` instead though.*

 For instance, let's say I want to create a recipe for `Thomas Fuchs <https://twitter.com/#!/thomasfuchs>`_ `keymaster <https://github.com/madrobby/keymaster>`_ library.
 I'd start by taking a look at the github page for the repo and I'd glean some info from there to start my recipe file.

 The first thing I would do is work out the location of the actual JS file that will be used in the recipe.
 My preference is to find a non-minified JS file.
 In the case of keymaster the file is located at: